douglatornell/douglatornell.ca/_posts/2012-05-03 - blogofile-improvements.rst

 .. _pull request 8: https://github.com/EnigmaCurry/blogofile_blog/pull/8

 I really like Blogofile
-an using it's plugins branch was my spur to get serious about using Python 3 and blogging again.
+and using it's plugins branch was my spur to get serious about using Python 3 and blogging again.
 So, I'm really happy to see @EnigmaCurry accepting pull requests again on the project.
 Hooray!!